puyaalexxx/devhunters-fw/README.md

 //initialize plugin functionality
 add_action( 'after_setup_theme', 'initPlugin', 99 );
 function initPlugin() : void {
-    //see if the framework is not active already if( !defined( 'DHT_DIR' ) ) {
+    //see if the framework is active to use it if( !defined( 'DHT_DIR' ) ) {
         return;
     }

     // Load the framework functionality
     {
-        //include the framework file
-        require_once DHT_DIR .
-'DHT.php';

         //init framework with the plugin settings
         DHT::init( [
             "paths"    => [